Rahul-ramakrishnan06/icliniq-project/README.md

 # Run the app locally
 npm run dev
 ```
+Note: The schema will be automatically created at startup.

 The app will start on **http://localhost:8080**.

 ### **3. Build & Push Docker Image**